LKWLaLa/step-o/README.md

 ###Structure:

 There is a many to many relationship between steps and videos, with a video containing many dance steps, and a dance step potentially being found in many videos.
-They are connected through the join table, named timemarkers, with an additional attribute column - marker - which is essentially the "timestamp" where a dance step is located in a particular video.
+They are connected through a join table - timemarkers - which contains an additional attribute column - marker - storing the "timestamp" where a dance step is located in a particular video.

 Also, steps have a many to many relationship with styles, through a join table called step_styles.
 The step_styles join table does not contain any additional attributes.